vllm-project/vllm/docs/source/quantization/fp8.rst

 Offline Quantization with Static Activation Scaling Factors
 -----------------------------------------------------------

-For the best inference performance, you can use AutoFP8 with calibration data to produce per-tensor static scales for both the weights and activations by enabling the ``activation_scheme="static"`` argument.
+You can use AutoFP8 with calibration data to produce per-tensor static scales for both the weights and activations by enabling the ``activation_scheme="static"`` argument.

 .. code-block:: python